sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 @tab Javascript

-Define a function which returns a promise and get the old jwt.
+Define a function which returns a promise and gets the old jwt.

 <code-group>
 <code-group-item title="Installed" active>